1. The Convergence Finding

 Two independent analyses have now tested whether body-pose features carry predictive information for football action outcomes.
 They use different action types, different data sources, different data quality tiers, and different research groups.
 In both cases, the structural finding replicates: when body-pose features are available, they dominate the predictive hierarchy.

-Van Haaren et al. (2025) analysed 1,736 one-on-one dribbles from the 2022–23 Champions League using Hawk-Eye SkeleTRACK data (29 anatomical landmarks at 25 Hz) [1].
-Their SHAP analysis found that defender posture and attacker balance were among the most impactful variables for predicting dribble outcomes — variables invisible to standard event data.
+Schepers et al. (2025) analysed 1,736 one-on-one dribbles from the 2022–23 Champions League using Hawk-Eye SkeleTRACK data (29 anatomical landmarks at 25 Hz) [1].
+Their analysis found that features capturing the attacker's balance and the alignment of orientation between attacker and defender were among the most informative variables for predicting dribble outcomes — variables invisible to standard event data.

 This analysis applies the same logic to a different action: shooting.
 Using the 3D Shot Posture (3DSP) dataset — 200 labelled shooting instances from the 2015–16 English Premier League, each with 20 frames of 17 3D skeletal keypoints derived from broadcast footage [2] — we trained four classifier families with and without 26 biomechanical features derived from STATSWING's kinetic chain framework.
 The SHAP analysis found that mechanical features constituted all 10 of the top 10 features by importance, with the kinetic chain variables the framework predicts — upper body twist, hip angle asymmetry, maximum knee angle — ranking as the top three.